jvalegre/robert/docs/Examples/full_workflow/smiles_workflow.rst

 **Instructions:**

+1. Install the programs specified in Required packages
+2. Download the **solubility_short.csv** file specified in Required inputs.
-1. First, go to the folder containing the CSV files in your terminal.
+3. Go to the folder containing the CSV file in your terminal.
-2. Run the following command line:
+4. Run the following command line:

 .. code:: shell